NVIDIA/nv-ingest/README.md

 ### Step 2: Installing Python dependencies

+To interact with the nv-ingest service, you can do so from the host, or by `docker exec`ing into the nv-ingest container.

-On the host, you'll need a Python environment and install the client dependencies:
+To interact from the host, you'll need a Python environment and install the client dependencies:
 ```
 # conda not required, but makes it easy to create a fresh python environment
 conda create --name nv-ingest-dev python=3.10